 V4.
 How did you start recording your own songs and solidifying your sound in a more Deep House artistic area?
 How would you describe your own sound and style?

 V5.
-You are from the Harz Mountains in Germany, a beautiful place.
+Pretty Pink you are from the Harz Mountains in Germany, a beautiful place.
 We have also a strong relationship with Germany, which is a country that has a strong electronica vibe when it comes to music, with a strong club scene present in cities like Berlin.
 Would you say that your surroundings have inspired you as an artist, to become successful electronica producer and Djane?

 Pretty Pink: Of course I think that my surrounding has inspired me a lot that.
 I grew up in this beautiful area with the woods as an really big inspiration for me.
 I can clear my head, dip totally in the nature and on the other side it has also a very big underground club and event history.
 My whole project and sound is very based on this homebase area feeling like Wanderlust & Deep Woods.
 One reason I started of my career was because my friends had an underground event and they were looking for somebody who plays in front of the famous DJs.
 Honestly I can say that growing up in this kind of area in Germany help me out a lot to start my career.